On the existence of a non-principal Euclidean ideal class in biquadratic fields with class number two: Preliminaries

-We end this section by stating a lemma without proof, whose proof is evident from Corollary 5.21 and Corollary 5.25 of \cite{cox}. \begin{lemma} Let $K\subset L$ be an extension of number field.
-Suppose $\fP$ and $\fp$ are primes of $L \ and \ K$ respectively lie above rational prime p.
-If $\fP/p$ has residue degree $2$ and $\fp/p$ has residue degree $1$ then $\fp$ is non-principal ideal. \end{lemma}
+\begin{lemma} Let $K $ be a number field.
+Suppose $\fP$ and $\fp$ are primes of $H(K) $ and $K$ respectively, which lies above the rational prime p.
+If $\fP/p$ has residue degree greater than or equal to $2$ and $\fp/p$ has residue degree $1$, then $\fp$ is a non-principal ideal. \end{lemma}

-\section{Proof of the main theorem}
+\section{Proof of the Main Theorem}